patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 <li><p>Connecting the PIR output to PIN_A1.
 Also connect a 10K Ohm resistor (not
 shown) from this pin to the second ground pin on the DC jack.
 Set the <a href="https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/testing-a-pir">retriggering</a>
-jumper on the PIR in the H position to permit retriggering.
+jumper on the PIR in the L position to prevent retriggering.
 Adjust the sensitivity to the low side of the potentiometer.
 If you're wondering why, I have two reasons.
 One, the camera only has a ten foot range in night mode.
 And two, when using the unit outdoors there's more variability in the background